bjt-user/Linux/evolution.md

 Then you need to rightclick the keyring and "set as default"!

 Then reboot.\
+The the keyring was "locked", I had to unlock it with the password and tick "unlock at login".\
+Reboot again.\
 Then start evolution, type in your email password and tick the box "add to keyring".\
-And it should remember it.
+And it will remember it after your next login.

 ***